Verity Films: Background

 O'Hara: I got a job there at 3 pounds 7/6 a week.
 I started as a trainee in the script department, because theoretically I was a journalist.
 But I was just running errands for the script department, carrying film cans and stuff like that.
 Then Ken Annakin, who became quite famous later on, was a young assistant director there; he sort of took me under his wing, and I switched to being a runner and errand boy in the assistant director's department.

 Dixon: So basically you were working on documentaries as an assistant director?

 O'Hara: Yes.
 How to put out a firebomb, and stuff like that.
 It was a lot of wartime work, of course, and most of it was civil defense stuff, films for hire.

 Dixon: Did you work on any films for the GPO, for the General Post Office?

 O'Hara: Yes, the Ministry of Information.
 We did a sort of copy of Carol Reed's [sic] The Next of Kin, called Jigsaw, which was a naval version of how to keep secrets and so forth.

 I think at that time I seemed to waver between first and second assistant, which happened a lot.
 I was still very young then, only about 18 or 19.
 But it was a great apprenticeship; it was incredible.

 Among Box's other wartime hires (in 1944) was a 16-year-old Eric Marquis, who became one of Verity's longest serving employees, and was by the 1960s the company's director.

 After the end of the Second World War, Sydney Box moved on to Gainsborough Studios, joining the board in May 1946 and becoming managing director on 1 August 1946.
 Betty Box also moved to Gainsborough.
 Despite the departure of the Boxes, Verity Films continued producing documentaries, with directors such as Ken Annakin.

 In later years, the documentary director Seafield Head worked for Verity Films.

+In January 1949, Verity Films purchased the distribution rights of all three Mayflower Pictures productions, The Beachcomber (1938), Jamaica Inn (1939), and Sidewalks of London (1938), from Paramount Pictures for re-release.
+The films were distributed theatrically in the United States and Canada for three years, between January 1949 and December 1951.